PhD in Biomedical Engineering

-- Two graduate-level technical electives at 500 level or higher (may be BE electives) (8 cr)
+- Two graduate-level technical electives at 500 level or higher (may also be BE electives) (8 cr)

 - Math course from approved list (4 cr)

-Post-master’s PhD students must enroll for a minimum of 32 credits and must take six approved structured courses, including BE 605, BE 606, BE 792, the math requirement and two graduate-level electives (at least one BE).
-Each post-MS student consults individually with the BME Chair for Graduate Programs to determine overlap of prior coursework with PhD curriculum requirements, but, typically, 12 credits of this structured coursework may be waived if equivalence is demonstrated.
-Two semesters of teaching practicum (8 credits) are also required.
+Post-master’s PhD students must enroll for a minimum of 32 credits and must take six approved structured courses, including BE 605, BE 606, BE 792, BE 801, BE 802, the math requirement, and two graduate-level electives (at least one BE).
+Each post-MS student consults individually with the Associate Chair for Graduate Programs to determine overlap of prior coursework with PhD curriculum requirements.
+A maximum of 12 credits of this structured coursework may be waived if equivalence is demonstrated.
 Students must complete a minimum of 4 research credits of BE 900.

-The biomedical engineering oral qualifying exam is taken at the end of the first academic year.
+The Biomedical Engineering oral qualifying examination is taken at the end of the first academic year.
 Upon successfully passing the exam and satisfying the math requirement, the student officially becomes a PhD candidate.

-Within six semesters of matriculation, the student is required to present an oral defense of the thesis prospectus (proposal) to the dissertation committee and have the written dissertation prospectus approved.
+Within six semesters of matriculation, the student is required to present an oral defense of their prospectus to their dissertation committee and have the written dissertation prospectus approved.
 The committee evaluates the potential of the proposed research and the student’s academic preparation to engage in dissertation research.

 See Course Requirements in the Doctoral Programs Overview section of this Bulletin.

 MD/PhD Combined Degree Program

-The combined degree program is conducted under the joint auspices of the School of Medicine and the College of Engineering and is intended for highly qualified individuals who are strongly motivated for an education and a career in both medicine and research.
+The combined degree program is conducted under the joint auspices of the School of Medicine and the College of Engineering and is intended for qualified individuals who are strongly motivated for an education and a career in both medicine and research.

 The program typically requires eight years of study/research in both schools and leads to award of both the MD and PhD degrees.